ranadevrat/deepseek_r1_rag/README.md

 # Opensource LLM App
-Chatbot powered by opensource LLM Llama 3.1 and RAG with llama index and flask
+Chatbot powered by opensource deepseek-r1:1.5b and RAG with llama index and flask

 ## Installation